 Mortgage Interest for Married Couples

 Along with real estate taxes, homeowners may deduct their mortgage interest expense.
 This comprises the interest portion of the mortgage payment, loan origination fees and points purchased to lower your interest rate.
-Each year, lenders send an annual Form 1098 to homeowners detailing how much of their payments are tax deductible.
-Married couples who file a joint return can deduct the entire amount listed on Form 1098 on line 11 of Schedule A.
+Each year, lenders send an annual Form 1098 to homeowners detailing how much of their payments are tax deductible, so it's easy to list the amount on your tax return.

 Mortgage Interest for Unmarried Individuals

+There is not specific unmarried mortgage interest deduction.
 If you're unmarried, normally only one person can claim the mortgage interest deduction even if you both made payments.
 According to IRS Publication 530, the person whose name and Social Security number is listed on the Form 1098 is the one who should claim the deduction.
-This rule applies to unmarried individuals, divorced couples and same-sex couples.
-Even if your state recognizes a same-sex union, the mortgage interest deduction is a federal level deduction, so only one of the partners can claim it.
+This rule applies to unmarried individuals and divorced couples.

 Considerations for Unmarried Individuals

-The mortgage interest deduction is an itemized deduction, which means you must forgo the standard deduction to take it.
+The mortgage interest deduction is an itemized deduction, and you claim it on Schedule A of Form 1040.
+This means you will have to forego the standard deduction when file your tax return.
 If you don't have any other itemized deductions and you can only claim half of the total mortgage interest paid, your total itemized deductions may not exceed the standard deduction.
 In that case, it doesn't make sense to itemize.

 You may net a larger tax deduction between the two of you if only one person takes the entire mortgage interest deduction.
 Even if you're both on the title, you're not obligated to split the deduction.